AMERICAN HELLENIC INSTITUTE FOUNDATION

 WEEK THREE: GREECE

 To conclude their trip, participants travel to Greece for their last week.
-Once participants arrive after taking a plane from Cyprus they will check into the Grande Bretagne Hotel, a historic building originally constructed in 1842 which features a rooftop view of the Parthenon.
+Once participants arrive after taking a plane from the Republic of Cyprus, they will check into the Grande Bretagne Hotel, a historic building originally constructed in 1842 which features a rooftop view of the Parthenon.
 During the week, participants will receive a historical tour of the Acropolis and the Acropolis Museum, where they will stay for a special dinner.

-After returning to Athens, participants will embark on a maritime observation of the area via boat, meet with the General Chief of the Hellenic Armed Forces, tour the Olympiacos Stadium, have a discussion with the mayor of Athens, and receive more briefings from various officials.
+After returning to Athens, participants will meet with the General Chief of the Hellenic Armed Forces, tour the Olympiacos Stadium, have a discussion with the mayor of Athens, and receive more briefings from various officials.
 In the past, participants have also had the opportunity to meet the Prime Minister and the President.
-Throughout the week, they will have the opportunity to see Athens and its historic landmarks, be exposed to its rich cuisine, and participate in its customs and traditions.
+Throughout the week, they will have the opportunity to see Athens and its historic landmarks.

 Their journey will conclude with a special farewell dinner at the Grande Bretagne where participants will have the opportunity to share their experiences with various public officials and community leaders.
 Afterwards, participants are responsible for their next plans, whether that’s returning to the United States, staying in Greece, or traveling somewhere else.